MichaelHodds/LineByLine/README.md

 and can read through massive files with a minimal memory footprint.
 It is best suited to cases when one intends to perform various asynchronous tasks on each line in a huge file (such as typical Extract-Transform-Load scenarios).
-__Be aware:__ text will be buffered until a terminator sequence is hit, which may consume massive amounts of memory if there are few "terminators" in a given file.
+__Be aware:__ text will be buffered until a "terminator" sequence is hit, which can consume massive amounts of memory.

 My primary motivation for this project was to make a class for use in a text adventure project, gradually reading throught the file at the user's pace.